Is uTorrent Safe? (There Are Some Concerns)

 uTorrent isn’t harmful to your computer – unless you download a malicious uTorrent installer.
 If you get it from a shady site, it might infect your device with malware.
 Also, if you download the 3.4.2 version, it might infect your device with a cryptominer which can damage your CPU.

 Also, if your device doesn’t have a lot of RAM memory, uTorrent might be a bit harmful.
 It can eat up too much memory, which might cause your device to lag or freeze.
-In that case, you should use a lightweight torrent client like qBittorrent, Transmission, or Deluge.
+In that case, you should use a lightweight and safe torrent client like qBittorrent, Transmission, or Deluge.

 What Is the Best uTorrent Version?